What equipment will I need?

 Mouse.
-CAD packages need a three button mouse to be used.
+CAD packages need 3 Button Mouse to be used.
 A laptop's track pad will not do the job.
 You don't need an expensive wireless mouse.
-A three buttoned (two buttons and a scroll wheel) mouse is inexpensive and not as easy to lose!
+A 3 Buttoned (two buttons and a scroll wheel) mouse is inexpensive and not as easy to lose!

 There are many options or with different advantages and disadvantages.
-The most important thing to know is that you need to get a touch screen which enables you to use a stylus or pen.
-Not all touch screen devices allow this so it's best to check before you purchase.
+Touch screens on out common however you need to get a touch screen which enables you to use a stylus or pen.
+Not all touch screen devices allow this, it's best to check this out before you purchase.

-The simplest option is to buy laptop with a touch screen.
-It is also probably the cheapest option and the easiest to carry round with you.
-The downside of this, however, is that will need to use this one device heavily and this will drain your batteries more quickly.
-Using your laptop for drawing will also limit your ability to multitask.
-You can't do two things at once!
+One option is to buy laptop with a touch screen, this is probably the cheapest option and the easiest to carry round with you.
+The downside of this is if you are using one device for greater length of time then batteries will drain more quickly, and you can't do two things at once!

 You may already have a tablet which can be used with a stylus for instance an iPad or an Android tablet like a Samsung Galaxy.
 These devices are suitable for use as long as the screen is big enough.
 I wouldn't recommend anything under 10 inches to draw on.
 Having a separate device to draw on other than your laptop gives some advantages in that you can do two things at once and you're not draining the battery from the one device just to draw.
 However, it does mean you have more to carry around or the typical day.
 Also, if you're buying a new tablet, it puts the overall cost up.
 Using a tablet to draw on has advantages, as tablets are light and easy to work with.